-A number of former tram shelters have been moved or demolished for road works (eg. at the Normanby Fiveways).
+A number of former tram shelters have been moved or demolished for road works (eg: at the Normanby Fiveways).
 Those that remain provide an attractive shady shelter for bus passengers and make an aesthetic contribution to the streetscape.
-This shelter is still used by passengers on the Rainworth bus route.
+This shelter is still used by bus passengers on the Elizabeth Street route.